-Be reasonably accessible to students during term time and advise them of any lengthy absences during the vacation.
+Be reasonably accessible to students and advise them of any lengthy absences which will change the routine of monthly meetings.
 Keep each student well informed in advance about any prospective periods of leave and the planned supervisory arrangements during the leave.